robzolkos/lexxy/README.md

 ## Features

-- Built on top of [Lexical](https://lexical.dev): Meta's powerful text editor framework.
+- Built on top of [Lexical](https://lexical.dev), the powerful text editor framework from Meta.
 - Good HTML semantics.
 Paragraphs are real `<p>` tags, as they should be.
 - Markdown support: shortcuts, auto-formatting on paste.
 - Real-time code syntax highlighting.